lukso-network/universalprofile.cloud/README.md

 Lukso L16
 Lukso Mainnet (to come)

-# Using from your project
+# Using on your machine

 If you want to use the wallet locally on your machine, please follow these instructions.